 Plus, hop in an elevator or make your way up a few decks and you’ll find the back of the ship also boasts the relaxing space known as The Veranda on Deck 14.
 Boasting Balinese beds and cocoon chairs, this area of the ship has a real luxurious feel.
 You can even order drinks straight to your lounger!

-Moving down to the centre of the ship on Deck 8, you’ll find two types of cabin – Balcony Cabins and Inside Cabins.
+Moving down to the centre of the ship on Deck 8 of Marella Explorer 2, you’ll find two types of cabin – Balcony Cabins and Inside Cabins.

 Both types of cabin run down the majority of the ship’s length, meaning if you’ve got a preference on where abouts you’d like to be situated, there’s plenty of choice.